 Our intent is that the Curriculum:

-- Provides a broad, innovative and balanced curriculum that is challenging, comprehensive, underpinned by the principles of the International Baccalaureate Middle Years Program and is accessible to all pupils, regardless of academic ability or need.
+- Provides a broad, innovative and balanced curriculum that is challenging, comprehensive, underpinned by the principles of the International Baccalaureate Middle Years Programme and is accessible to all pupils, regardless of prior attainment, academic ability or need.

-- Delivers opportunities for students to become accomplished and reflective lifelong learners, with useful, transferable skills, enhanced digital literacy and well embedded schemas of knowledge and understanding across a range of disciplines, including numeracy, and literacy.
+- Delivers opportunities for students to become accomplished and reflective lifelong learners, with useful, transferable skills and well embedded schemas of knowledge.
+Students will leave with enhanced digital literacy and understanding across a range of disciplines, including numeracy, and literacy.

-- Fosters a culture in which students are independent, highly ambitious and achieve to the best of their ability, opening doors to a variety of future opportunities and enabling them to access further education and careers of their choice.
+- Fosters a culture in which students are independent, highly ambitious and achieve excellent outcomes , opening doors to a variety of future opportunities and enabling them to access further education and careers of their choice.

-Expands students’ perspectives through a range of spiritual, moral, social and cultural opportunities, creating globally aware young citizens with a sense of moral and social responsibility who also have the necessary IB Learner qualities to overcome the challenges they are likely to encounter in life.
+- Expands students’ perspectives through a range of spiritual, moral, social and cultural opportunities, creating globally aware young citizens with a sense of moral and social responsibility who also have the necessary IB Learner Profile attributes to overcome the challenges they are likely to encounter in life.